amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

 The remaining `"Flow`" parameters are

-* `"Atmospheric pressure`" [double] defines the atmosperic pressure, [Pa].
+* `"atmospheric pressure`" [double] defines the atmosperic pressure, [Pa].

-* `"Relative permeability method`" [string] defines a method for calculating relative premeability.
-The available self-explanatory options `"Upwind with gravity`", `"Upwind with Darcy flux`", `"Arithmetic mean`" and `"Cell centered`".
+* `"relative permeability`" [string] defines a method for calculating relative permeability.
+The available self-explanatory options `"upwind with gravity`", are `"upwind with Darcy flux`", `"arithmetic mean`" and `"cell centered`".
   The first three calculate the relative permeability on mesh interfaces.

-* `"Discretization method hint`" [string] helps to select the best discretization.
+* `"discretization method`" [string] helps to test new discretization methods.
-  It will go away with the next release of WhetStone.
-The available options are `"none`", `"support operator`", and `"monotone`".
-The second options reproduces discretization implemented in RC1.
-The last option is recommended for orthogonal meshes.
+  The available options are `"generic mfd`", `"optimized mfd`", `"monotone mfd`", and `"support operator`".
+The last option reproduces discretization method implemented in RC1.
+  The third option is recommended for orthogonal meshes and diagonal absolute permeability.
+  The second option is still experimental (no papers were published) and produces an optimal discretization.

 * `"VerboseObject`" [list] defines default verbosity level for the process kernel.
   If it does not exists, it will be created on a fly and verbosity level will be set to `"high`".